 - longer queries (if they have to wait for grants)

 - extra CPU activity

 Causes of pressure can be broken down in two broad categories – physical and virtual:

 External Memory Pressure – Physical

 Physical memory (RAM) running low.
-This causes system to trim working sets of currently running processes which may result in overall slowdown.
+This causes the system to trim working sets of currently running processes which may result in an overall slowdown.
 SQL may reduce the commit target of the buffer pool and start clearing internal caches often.

 External Memory Pressure – Virtual

 Running low on space in the system page file(s).
 This may cause the system to fail memory allocations, as it is unable to page out currently allocated memory.
 This condition may result in the whole system responding very slowly or even bring it to a halt.

 SQL is responding to external memory pressure (SQL Server sets lower memory usage caps).

 Check if someone changed memory settings (e.g. ‘max server memory’).